django-extensions/django-extensions/docs/runserver_plus.rst

 Introduction
 ------------

-This item requires that you have the `Werkzeug WSGI utilities` (version 0.3) installed.
-Included with Werkzeug is a kick ass debugger that renders nice debugging tracebacks and adds an AJAX based debugger (which allows code execution in the context of the traceback’s frames).
+This item requires that you have the `Werkzeug WSGI utilities` installed.
+Included with Werkzeug_ is a kick ass debugger that renders nice debugging tracebacks and adds an AJAX based debugger (which allows code execution in the context of the traceback’s frames).
 Additionally it provides a nice access view to the source code.